wetryingtodorock/getblock-docs/en/rpc-service/trx/rest/trx_wallet_getnowblock.md

 ---
-title: trx:/wallet/getnowblock \[POST\]
+title: trx:/wallet/getnowblock - TRON
-description: Query the latest block information
+description: Example code for the trx:/wallet/getnowblock rest method. Сomplete guide on how to use trx:/wallet/getnowblock rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters